sudolicious/terraform/Version1/terraform-deploy-todolist/readme.txt

 After successfully completing all stages, the application will be available at: http://altenar-internship-2025.com/

-Note: Ensure all dependencies are installed and WSL is properly configured before running.
+Note: Ensure k8s-cluster is ready before running.